 Identify two ways you can show this attitude toward your spouse.

-was in all points tempted as we are, yet without sin.
+For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 (Hebrews 4:15)